JRRudy1/transient/README.md

-`Contra` types as well), but the key takeaway is that types make a single `unsafe` but straight-forward decision about their temporal behavior when implementing the `Transient` trait, and then everything else is kept _safe_ using type type system and trait bounds.
+`Contra` types as well), but the key takeaway is that types make a single `unsafe` but straight-forward decision about their temporal behavior when implementing the `Transient` trait, and then everything else is kept _safe_ using the type system and trait bounds.

 ### Usage: multiple life parameters

-The mechanism demonstrated above extends naturally to types with more than one lifetime parameter by instead parameterizing the `dyn Any<_>` with a tuple as shown in the following example; however, the included `derive` macro currently only support types with zero or one lifetime parameters, so we will implement the `Transient` trait ourselves this time:
+The mechanism demonstrated above extends naturally to types with more than one lifetime parameter by instead parameterizing the `dyn Any<_>` with a tuple as shown in the following example; however, the included `derive` macro currently only supports types with zero or one lifetime parameters, so we will implement the `Transient` trait ourselves this time:

 ```rust